habibcilmd-cardiologist/dr-cil/content/en/services/cabg/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is bypass surgery risky?"
+      answer: "With modern techniques, surgical success is over 95%.
+Risk varies by patient."
+    - question: "How long will I live after bypass?"
+      answer: "10-year survival is 80-90%.
+Lifestyle changes are important."
+    - question: "Can I exercise after bypass?"
+      answer: "Yes, regular exercise is recommended after recovery."
+    - question: "How long do bypass grafts last?"
+      answer: "LIMA graft can last 20+ years, saphenous vein graft 10-15 years."
+    - question: "Can I have stent instead of bypass?"
+      answer: "In some patients, yes.
+Decision is made by heart team."
 ---

 Heart bypass surgery is a surgical procedure that provides blood flow to the heart muscle by creating a new vessel pathway around blocked coronary arteries.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in pre and post bypass surgery evaluation.